jackcrosbie/King-K-Ms1/README.md

 I focused my testing and responsiveness for the following screens.

 Iphone 5/6/7 (375 x 667), ipad pro (1024 x 1366) and larger desktop/laptop screens (1920 x 1080).
+It also works well for most phone and tablet sizes.

 ## Implementation